janetvenditti/40sCSProject/README.md

  <h3> plans for upcoming weeks </h3>

        - writing questions
-       - diagram of each step of the game
+       - diagram of each step of the game - detailed plan
        - break up into coding background, players and effects
        - learn version control stuff